meyerjp3/psychometrics/README.md

 --------------------------
 This library provides classes for IRT parameter estimation, scale linking, and score equating.
 Estimation currently involves joint maximum likelihood for the Rasch, partial credit, and rating scale models.
-Marginal maximum likelihood estimation procedure for other models are currently in development.
-Scale linking and score equating classes support a wider range of item response models such as those listed earlier and the two-parameter logistic (2PL), three parameter logistic (3PL), generalized partial credit model (GPCM), and graded response model (GRM).
+Marginal maximum likelihood estimation procedures for binary item response models (Rasch, 2PL, 3PL, 4PL) and polytomous item response models (GPCM, PCM) are also available.
+Scale linking and score equating classes support a variety of item response models.
 Scale linking procedures available in the library include the Stocking-Lord and Haebara procedures.

 Factor Analysis
 ---------------
 Classes for exploratory factor analysis are in development.
 They currently include MINRES factor analysis and principal components analysis.
-No rotations have yet been implemented.
+Some rotations have been implemented.

 Classical Test Theory
 ---------------------